SuperOfficeDocs/superoffice-docs/docs/online/migrate/troubleshooting.md

     insert into crm7.DATABASEMODEL select * from dbmb​
     ```

-3. You will need some of the CDD files, these are all located in the Database imp exp tool you may download from this page.
+3. You will need some of the CDD files, these are all located in the [Database imp exp tool you may download][4] from this page.
 Unpack all files.

 4. Start LINQPad and click F4 to bring up the Query Properties so you can add Additional References.
 Click browse and locate these 4 files from the download: